Does California Have a Statewide Dog Leash Law?

-Unfortunately, no. While California does not have a state wide leash law, it does allow local governments (counties, cities and towns) to pass their own leash law ordinances.
-For example, in Sacramento County, with few exceptions, a dog is not allowed to run “at-large” .
-Outside of designated “off-leash” dog parks, if a person brings his or her dog to any County park in Sacramento County and lets the dog run loose, he or she could get a citation for violating Code 9.36.061 (d) requires dogs to be safely under control of it’s owner and on a leash at all times.
-The City of Sacramento also has a leash law that requires dogs to be leashed and under control of it’s owner.
+Unfortunately, no. While California does not have a statewide dog leash law, it does allow local governments (counties, cities, and towns) to pass their own leash law ordinances.
+For example, in Sacramento County, with few exceptions, a dog is not allowed to run “at-large.”
+Outside of designated “off-leash” dog parks, if a dog owner brings his or her dog to any county park in Sacramento County and lets the dog run loose, he or she could get a citation for violating Code 9.36.061 (d),which requires dogs to be safely under control of it’s owner and on a leash at all times.
+The City of Sacramento also has a dog leash law that requires dogs to be leashed and under control of its owner.

-1. It’s the law – dogs must be on a leash that is six feet or less in length.
+1. It’s the law – pet owners must keep their dogs on a leash that is six feet or less in length.

 2. Safety of your dog – a dog can become trapped, injured or bitten by bees or a snake and even become exposed to poison ivy or ticks.
 Also, a loose dog could get hit by a car.

-3. Safety of people – some people are afraid of dogs.
+3. Safety of people – some people are afraid of dangerous dogs.
 Even friendly dogs that are loose can scare a person or knock someone down, especially a small child.
-Additionally, an off leash dog can cause a car accident.
+Additionally, an off-leash dog can cause a car accident.

-4. Decrease fights with other dogs – an off leash dog could come across as a threat to a leashed dog or wonder up to an unfriendly leashed dog causing a fight.
+4. Decrease fights with other dogs – an off-leash dog could come across as a threat to a leashed dog or wander up to an unfriendly leashed dog causing a fight.

-California does not have a statewide leash law, however, ordinances in your neighborhood exist through the county or city for these reasons.
+California does not have a statewide dog leash law.
+However, ordinances in your neighborhood exist through the county or city for these reasons.

 In California, if you or a loved one have been attacked or bitten by a dog, the owner is held liable for your injuries and damages.
-The attorneys at the Law Offices of Edward A. Smith have been handling animal and dog bite cases in Sacramento and throughout California for over 30 years.
-Please contact my office for free friendly advise at (916) 921-6400 or 1-800-404-5400.
+The attorneys at the Edward A Smith Law Offices have been handling animal and dog bite cases in Sacramento and throughout California for over 30 years.
+Please contact my office for free friendly advice at (916) 921-6400 or 800-404-5400.
 I can also be reached online at www.autoaccident.com.